 Moving on past that the MiUi is interesting.
-Apple users will be more comfortable with it initially with it’s lack of an app draw, its distate for widgets and iOS styling.
+Apple users will be more comfortable with it initially with it’s lack of an app drawer, its distaste for widgets and iOS styling.
 Xiaomi bundle their own apps for everything from browsing to camera and although these are generally reasonable but unless you’re a Chinese speaker you’re going to want to download the more familiar Google alternatives.

 Included in the box: Mi Note Pro, microUSB Cable, Chinese charger, third party Chinese to UK plug adaptor.

 Xiaomi is a privately owned Chinese electronics company headquartered in Beijing.
-It is the world’s 5th largest smartphone maker in 2015 Xiaomi sold 70.8 million units and was acountable for almost 5 percent of the smartphone global market share.
+It is the world’s 5th largest smartphone maker in 2015 Xiaomi sold 70.8 million units and was accountable for almost 5 percent of the smartphone global market share.
 Xiaomi designs, develops, and sells smartphones, mobile apps, and related consumer electronics.
 They have the bulk of their sales in China but are actively looking to expand globally and have been concentrating on the Indian market

 They have been involved in several controversies with questions being asked about the servers in what their servers record, flash sales having far less stock than they report and similar.

 Xiaomi has been criticised in the past for being very similar to Apple and the Mi Note Pro has a distinctly Appley look and feel.
 It’s sheer size makes it look thicker than it is person and it’s quite an attractive, somewhat feminine looking device.